 1 tablespoon cornstarch

-4 cups avocado oil, or other high-smoking-point oil
+4 cups cooking oil, high-smoking-point oil like avocado, grapeseed, or peanut

 For the stir-fry: